scvalencia/programmingLanguagesTutorials/pascalTutorial/README.md

 Pascal Tutorial
 ==============

-A tutorial for learning to program in Pascal using FPC, with the purpose of understand and implement the Kamin interpreters.
+A tutorial for learning to program in Pascal using the `FPC` compiler, with the purpose of understand and implement the Kamin interpreters.

 Bibliography: